ZachHandley/blender-mcp-enhanced/README.md

 - "Create a sphere and place it above the cube"
 - "Make the lighting like a studio"
 - "Point the camera at the scene, and make it isometric"

+### 🚀 **Enhanced Examples (New in this Fork)**

+#### **Persistent Multi-Turn Workflows**
+- "Create a cube, store it as 'my_cube', then in the next prompt scale it by 2"
+- "Download a wood texture, save the material handle, then apply it to all selected objects"
+- "Create 5 different objects, store them all, then arrange them in a circle using their handles"

+#### **Geometry Nodes Procedural Modeling**
+- "Create a simple procedural table using geometry nodes"
+- "Use geometry nodes to create a parametric chair with exposed height and width controls"
+- "Generate a noise-deformed sphere with geometry nodes and exposed strength parameter"
+- "Create points distributed on a sphere surface with controllable density"
+- "Build a procedural car using geometry node networks"

+#### **Advanced Tool Chaining**
+- "Download a Poly Haven texture, create a procedural object with geometry nodes, and apply the texture"
+- "Generate multiple objects with Hyper3D, store their handles, then create a scene composition"
+- "Create a procedural building, get its dimensions, then create matching furniture to scale"

 ## Hyper3D integration